 Portion of a larger room

-In our next example the homeowners took a small space from the open concept mudroom to create a space for their pup to stay safe.
-If you look carefully you can see a built in rolling gate that can block the dog area from the rest of the house when needed.
-You can also create a a dog friendly space in your home in a larger room like the kitchen by tucking in a dog bed under the cabinets.
+In our next example, the homeowners took a small space from the open concept mudroom to create a space for their pup to stay safe.
+If you look carefully you can see a built-in rolling gate between the mudroom and the kitchen.
+You can also create a dog friendly space in your home in a larger room like the kitchen by tucking in a dog bed under the cabinets.

 So now that you have decided on the purpose and a space for your dog room, it’s time to decide what is going in it.
 Just remember that if you have a dog that gets into stuff or you have a puppy you need to puppy proof the area.